New York Incorporates SCC into Proceeding on Reforming the Energy Vision

 The program follows from the governor’s clean energy plan, for which the state Public Service Commission is required to take reasonably consistent actions.
 3

 The PSC’s approach for calculating the SCC was upheld in June 2017 by the United States District Court for the Southern District of New York.
-4 The case was appealed to the 2nd Circuit Court of Appeals.
+4 The case was appealed to the Second Circuit Court of Appeals.
+The Second Circuit upheld the district court's decision.
+The Supreme Court of the State of New York also upheld the PSC's decision to use the SCC and calls it "the best tool to reflect the environmental monetary damages" from greenhouse gas emissions.
+5

 - See Proceeding on Motion of the Commission in Regard to Reforming the Energy Vision, New York Public Service Commission Case No. 14‐M‐0101, Institute for Policy Integrity Comments on Staff White Paper on Benefit‐Cost Analysis in the Reforming Energy Vision Proceeding, Filing No. 447, at 22 (Aug.
 21, 2015). ↩︎